Frederick, Prince of Wales: Domestic life

 Negotiations between George II and his first cousin and brother-in-law Frederick William I of Prussia on a proposed marriage between the Prince of Wales and Frederick William's daughter Wilhelmine were welcomed by Frederick even though the couple had never met.
 George II was not keen on the proposal but continued talks for diplomatic reasons.
 Frustrated by the delay, Frederick sent an envoy of his own to the Prussian court.
 When George II discovered the plan, he immediately arranged for Frederick to leave Hanover for England.
-The marriage negotiations foundered when Frederick William demanded that Frederick be made Regent in Hanover.
+The marriage negotiations floundered when Frederick William demanded that Frederick be made Regent in Hanover.

 Frederick also almost married Lady Diana Spencer, daughter of Charles Spencer, 3rd Earl of Sunderland and Lady Anne Churchill.
 Lady Diana was the favourite grandchild of the powerful Sarah, Duchess of Marlborough.
 The duchess sought a royal alliance by marrying Lady Diana to the Prince of Wales with a massive dowry of £100,000.
 The prince, who was in great debt, agreed to the proposal, but the plan was vetoed by Robert Walpole and the king.
 Lady Diana soon married John Russell, 4th Duke of Bedford.